-The directors acknowledge that one of the primary responsibilities of the board is to ensure the strategy of the Company (as aligned to that of the Group), is to effectively manage its customer base to generate sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
+The Directors acknowledge that one of the primary responsibilities of the Board is to ensure the strategy of the Company (as aligned to that of the Group), effectively manages its customer base to generate sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.

-During 2023, areas of particular focus for the directors were to steer through the challenges we have faced into as a result of the cost of living crisis both from an operational and customer perspective, ensuring alignment with guidance from the Group and regulators, and the sale of the loans and advances to the SPE in January 2023.
+During 2024, areas of particular focus for the Directors were to steer through the challenges we have faced as a result of the cost of living crisis both from an operational and customer perspective, ensuring alignment with guidance from the Group and regulators.